zzhangjii/learning-library/workshops/vbcs/README.md

   ![](images/WorkshopMenu.png)

-- To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle) repository.

-- Visit the [Workshop Interactive Lab Guide](http://launch.oracle.com/) for a visual overview of the workshop content.
+- Visit the [Workshop Interactive Lab Guide](http://launch.oracle.com/?vbcs) for a visual overview of the workshop content.